dnguyen800/dnguyen800.github.io/_posts/2019-04-14-indoor-camera.md

 ### Installation and Smart Home Integration

-Nest works well with Google Assistant, though there isn’t much need for voice control of a camera, except to broadcast messages or video feeds to a Chromecast.
+Nest works well with Google Assistant, though there isn’t much need for voice control of a camera, except to broadcast messages or live camera feeds to a Chromecast or a smart display.

 Home Assistant integration works with a Nest developer account, though the Nest camera feed in Home Assistant is only a still image that’s updated every few seconds.
 It’s better to use the Nest app for viewing live and recorded footage.
 Nest detection alerts can be tracked in Home Assistant, so you can pair an automation with it, like, blinking the lights when someone is at the door.
 I never found the need to use it though.

 <div class="row">